milobedini/Sway/README.md

 # Sway - SEI Project 4

 # Overview
-Sway is a mindfulness hub that provides numerous features to help a user achieve their goals.
+Sway is a mindfulness web-app that provides numerous features to help a user achieve their goals.
 This is a full-stack project which represents my first experience utilising Python and Django on the backend.
 I chose to undertake our final project individually in order to learn as much as possible over the process.
 The whole web application was built and delivered over a one week period.

 ## Deployed -> **[Sway](https://sway-mindfulness.herokuapp.com/)**